BD-Power/stage_2/README.md

 - **Ingestion Service:** Downloads raw books from Project Gutenberg and stores them in the datalake using the hierarchical structure defined in Stage 1.
 - **Indexing Service:** Processes raw text, extracts metadata (title, author), tokenizes content, and builds an inverted index stored in the datamart.
-- **Search Service:** Exposes a query API to search and filter indexed books by keyword, author, language, or year.
+- **Search Service:** Exposes a query API to search and filter indexed books by keyword, and optionally by author.
 - **Control Module:** Orchestrates the full pipeline: triggers ingestion → indexing → makes data available for search.

 All services communicate exclusively via **HTTP/JSON**, enabling loose coupling, independent deployment, and fault isolation.